***NOTE: This article applies to Prezi Classic. Scroll down to view the update for Prezi Next (April 2017.)

 It breaks my heart to hear about crucial Prezi presentations that have been lost into the online ether.
 Whether this is caused by computer glitches, human error, or Internet gremlins, it can cause no end of grief.
-If you’ve got a sales meeting, keynote, master’s thesis, or any other presentation that absolutely can’t go wrong, take measures to insure that you don’t accidentally lose it.
+If you’ve got a sales meeting, keynote, master’s thesis, or any other presentation that absolutely can’t go wrong, take measures to ensure that you don’t accidentally lose it.

 Back Up Your Prezi Files Offline